neural-bot/Shoping-Cart-Assignment/README.md

 # Shopping Cart Website Assignment

 This project is a **responsive shopping cart website** built as part of an assignment for the **Ostad Learning Platform**.
 The website allows users to browse products, add them to the cart, view the total price, and proceed to purchase.
-It is designed to be fully responsive, adapting seamlessly to different screen sizes.